ysthakur/gen-completions/README.md

 Things to do:

 - Port darwin and degroff parsers
+- Test the type 4 parser
 - Find samples of type 4, Darwin, and Degroff to test
 - Ensure nested subcommands and multiple subcommands work
-- Add .gz files to the tests, test excluding/including commands and directories
+- Add .gz files to the tests folder
+- Test excluding/including commands and directories
 - Figure out why fish only seems to use man1, man6, and man8